PaulOfford/mbserver/README.md

 For a user to receive these announcements, they must add the @MB group to the Call Activity list in JS8Call.
 To do this, right click in the list and choose Add new Station or Group... then enter @MB into the pop-up box and click OK.

+## MB Server Query

+Depending on the announcement timers used, an operator may have to wait some considerable time before discovering contactable servers.
+To avoid this wait, the user can send the letter Q (for Query) to the @MB group.
+Servers receiving this command will immediately send an @MB announcement.

+e.g. `@MB Q`

 ## Microblog Post File
 A microblog post can contain any text content.
 All text will be encoded as UTF8 and lower case letters will be shifted to upper case on transmission.